kittychenn/Honours/README.md

-Refer to R file branches for main files
+Refer to R file branch for main files